 TWO SCOOPS SIFTED FLOWER ETHANOL CLEANUP (310g bounced, 260g for ethanol extraction)

-12.1g of pretty nice oil came out of that beaten up flower with a 1-hour dry ice wash.
-You can see the filtered wash was very clean but the oil is a little on the darker side.
-In addition to it being a pretty thick layer, it’s also due to the fact that this flower was harvested late and not stored optimally.
-A little carbon scrub would have clean up the looks a little, but it wasn’t necessary because the oil was still nice and super stoney.
+12.1g of pretty nice oil came out of that beaten-up flower with a 1-hour dry ice wash.
+You can see the filtered wash was very clean, but the oil is a little on the darker side.
+In addition to being a pretty thick layer, it’s also because this flower was harvested late and not stored optimally.
+A little carbon scrub would have cleaned up the looks, but it wasn’t necessary because the oil was still nice and stony.

 7) BUBBLE HASH KIEF COLLECTION

-I’m not sure which is more frustrating dry sift or bubble.
-When you put in so much work and the high-quality end product yield is so small.
-BUT, that little bit of gold is really fun to have.
-I have to admit, my bubble technique has a lot of room from improvement but I believe my results are consistent with average process execution.
-I was shooting for the highest quality possible for me to achieve without excessive efforts so I used high quality flower, left the nugs whole, and ran two separate runs of 5-minutes and 12-minutes in the Bubble Machine.
+I’m not sure which is more frustrating, dry sift or bubble.
+You put in so much work, and the high-quality end product yield is so small.
+BUT that little bit of gold is really fun to have.
+I must admit that my bubble technique has much room for improvement, but I believe my results are consistent with average process execution.
+I was shooting for the highest quality possible to achieve without excessive effort, so I used high-quality flower, left the nugs whole, and ran two separate runs of 5-minute- and 12-minute runs in the Bubble Machine.

-The biggest surprise of this exercise came from the ethanol extraction of the nugs that were ran through the Bubble Machine.
-After being completely waterlogged and tumbled around for two cycles I was certain that even if the nugs did dry properly and I would never get a nice ethanol extraction.
-I dried the ice and water laden nugs over a 300 lpi dry sift screen with a fan blowing over and under it and mixed it around every few hours.
-After a day and a half it had dried out well.
+The biggest surprise of this exercise came from the ethanol extraction of the nugs run through the Bubble Machine.
+After being wholly waterlogged and tumbling around for two cycles, I was sure that even if the nugs did dry properly, I would never get a nice ethanol extraction.
+I dried the ice and water-laden nugs over a 300 lpi dry sift screen with a fan blowing over and under it and mixed it around every few hours.
+After a day and a half, it had dried out well.
 One tip: breaking apart the larger nugs that seem to be drying slower for even drying.
-I don’t know if it was the quality of the flower or something to do with being run with the ice water but WOW this clean up extraction was incredible.
-It takes a lot to surprise me and this had me giggling.
-I ended up with some incredible hash and way more higher quality ethanol extraction than I imagined.
+I don’t know if it was the quality of the flower or something to do with being run with the ice water, but WOW, this cleaned-up extraction was incredible.
+It takes a lot to surprise me, and this had me giggling.
+I ended up with some incredible hash and way higher quality ethanol extraction than I imagined.
 Score!